-I lead a team of scientists and engineers across both the British Antarctic Survey and The Alan Turing Institute who are focused on the development of AI and digital twin technologies for monitoring, understanding, predicting and designing solutions for environmental change.
+I am a Co-Director for the Turing Research and Innovation Cluster in Digital Twins (TRIC-DT), leading a team of scientists and engineers across both the Alan Turing Institute and the British Antarctic Survey.
+Our aim is in the development of AI and digital twin technologies for monitoring, understanding, predicting and designing solutions for environmental change.

 Our projects include the intelligent fusion of data from satellite and in-situ surface sensors to help understand our changing planet; probabilistic machine learning for localised climate impacts; AI for seasonal sea ice forecasting and improving climate models; and computer vision toolkits for tracking environmental change and wildlife monitoring.